 The original show ran for 11 series between 1971 and 1983.

-It has been revived twice first on Sky Channel for three series in 1989 to 1991, hosted by Peter Marshall and then for a further two series on Challenge TV from 1997 to 1998 hosted by Keith Chegwin.
-Neither revival caught on in the way of the original.
+The show was revived twice.
+First on Sky for three series in 1989 to 1991, hosted by Peter Marshall and then for a further two series on Challenge TV from 1997 to 1998 hosted by Keith Chegwin.

 Initially contestants answered questions for money, but after achieving six points during the game they were offered the chance to purchase merchandise at a bargain price.